With summer coming to an end in Manassas, now is an ideal time to get a kick start on air conditioner maintenance.

 • Viewing the blower, motor, drain line and coils

 There’s also some work you can do by yourself between professional tune-ups.
-It only takes about an hour to get the grime off your outdoor condenser unit, as well as a couple of components on your indoor HVAC system.
+You only need about an hour to get the grime off your outdoor condenser unit, as well as a few components on your indoor HVAC system.

 Related: How Often Should You Expect to Get Air Conditioning Service Done?

 Pick a warm day to clean your air conditioner.
-At least 60 degrees Fahrenheit (20 degrees Celsius) is great.
-That way, you can check your equipment once you’ve cleaned it.
+At least 60 degrees Fahrenheit (20 degrees Celsius) is best.
+That way, you can test the unit once you’ve cleaned it.

 • Wet-dry vacuum and hose with a soft brush attachment